suchialex/CINS3002-Exam2Bonus6/instructions.md

   <summary>
     ✅ 13.
 TODO ⏩ Refer to 9-7:
   </summary>
-  Drop student from math 101 in winter
+  Drop student from math 201 in winter
 </details>

 <details>
   <summary>
     ✅ 14.
-TODO ⏩ Refer to 9-7:
+TODO ⏩ Refer to 9-6:
   </summary>

+  Drop student from math 101 in winter (Yes, student is not enrolled in math 101)
+  So, use exception handling or use `in` before attempting to delete
 </details>